 Share this article on:

-Fraud is the most common cyber-crime targeting Australians, with more than 87,000 reports made to the ASD in 2023-24.
+Fraud is the most common cyber crime targeting Australians, with more than 87,000 reports made to the ASD in 2023–24.

 However, that still equates to one report every six minutes, which isn’t that far from the previous years’ numbers.

-However, calls to the Australian Cyber Security Hotline increased by 12 per cent, with more than 36,700 calls answered – that’s 11 calls each day, compared to 90 calls per day last year.
+However, calls to the Australian Cyber Security Hotline increased by 12 per cent, with more than 36,700 calls answered – that’s 100 calls each day, compared to 90 calls per day last year.

-The most commonly reported cyber-crimes impacting individuals were identity fraud at 26 per cent of all reports, online shopping fraud at 15 per cent, and online banking fraud 12 per cent.
+The most commonly reported cyber crimes impacting individuals were identity fraud at 26 per cent of all reports, online shopping fraud at 15 per cent, and online banking fraud 12 per cent.

 Large businesses have seen an 11 per cent decrease to an average cost of $63,600, and medium-sized businesses have seen their costs drop significantly to $62,000 – a drop of 35 per cent.

-Email compromise was the most common attack vector against businesses, making up 26 per cent of all reports, followed by online banking fraud at 15 per cent, and business email compromise fraud at 12 per cent.
+Email compromise was the most common attack vector against businesses, making up 26 per cent of all reports, followed by online banking fraud at 15 per cent and business email compromise fraud at 12 per cent.

 Critical infrastructure was also a target for malicious actors, with the most common form of incident involving compromised accounts or credentials.
-32 per cent of all reported cyber security incidents involved this vector, followed by malware at 17 per cent of all reports, and compromised assets, networks, or infrastructure at 12 per cent.
+Thirty-two per cent of all reported cyber security incidents involved this vector, followed by malware at 17 per cent of all reports, and compromised assets, networks, or infrastructure at 12 per cent.

 More than 90 critical infrastructure entities were notified by the ASD regarding malicious cyber activity.

 “This year’s report outlines the cyber threat posed to Australian governments, critical infrastructure, businesses and households.
-It shows how malicious state actors and cybercriminals are continuing to adapt their tradecraft in an attempt to compromise Australian networks,” Richard Marles, Deputy Prime Minister and Minister for Defence, said in the report’s foreword.
+It shows how malicious state actors and cyber criminals are continuing to adapt their tradecraft in an attempt to compromise Australian networks,” Richard Marles, Deputy Prime Minister and Minister for Defence, said in the report’s foreword.

 “These circumstances underline the significant role that cyber capabilities play in safeguarding our national security and the critical role ASD continues to play in protecting Australians.”